Jaiiinam/Projects/Bitcoin (python)/README.txt

 Note: This code is a JSON powered project.
-Hence, use a postman type application or a browser (FireFox provides cleaner output) is needed
+Hence, use a postman type application or a browser (FireFox provides cleaner output).

 Run the given code and then do as following: